vorburger/vorburger-dotfiles-bin-etc/docs/podman.md

     podman-remote info
     podman-remote run -it --rm fedora

-_TODO See the TBD container image based on this._
+See the `devshell` container image, based on this.